 FX's American Horror Story might make you laugh … and cry, vomit, twitch and run maniacally from the living room.

 The show's title is about two-thirds right.
 American Horror Story is American.
-And it is horrible.
+And it is horror-ble.
 But the story part?
 Well, let's just say that any sort of understandable plot or narrative is now lying in state and unlikely to haunt this series anytime soon.

 The rest of the dead—that's another matter.

 In truth, American Horror Story would be perfect fodder for the snarky riff-meisters on the dearly departed Mystery Science Theater 3000.
 Or it would be if Tom Servo and Crow could manage to crack jokes between the gasps of horror and disgust they'd surely utter.
 There's more sex and gore per scene here than you'll see this side of, well, pert near anything—on TV or at the movies.
-In a sentence, Season Two earned its TV-MA rating in the first four minutes.

-When interviewed for New York magazine, Murphy defended his new nightmare by saying the show's spooky-sexual ethos was cribbed from Dark Shadows, ABC's supernatural daytime soap from the 1970s.
+When interviewed for New York magazine, Murphy defended his nightmare by saying the show's spooky-sexual ethos was cribbed from Dark Shadows, ABC's supernatural daytime soap from the 1970s.

 "My grandmother used to force me to watch Dark Shadows," he said.
 "Even when I was sobbing, she made me watch, to toughen me up."